 Hope you all had a wonderful Christmas and that you’ll have a great New Year’s Eve!
 I spent Christmas at home in Raleigh with my 3 grandparents, brother, sister, brother-in-law, parents, and pup.
-We ate a lot of good food, went on lots of walks, and laid around a lot.
+We ate a lot of good food, went on lots of walks, and lounged around way more than usual.

 Now, my grandparents have traveled back home and I have to head back to UNC in about a week, but until then, I’m enjoying my days of relaxing, spending time with the rest of my family, finishing up some law school applications, and COOKING.

 This may look like a holiday recipe (and I think it’d be perfect for Thanksgiving or Christmas morning!), but I’m looking forward to having it all winter long.
 It’s perfectly cozy for the cold weather we’ve been having!

 Baked oatmeal has become a staple for me this year.
 It reminds me of a healthy fruit cobbler, and I make a batch almost every week.
 It’s almost like a delicious cake packed with fruit– not to be confused with fruitcake 😉 – that happens to be healthy, too.
 I actually eat it most often for snacks and dessert, but also sometimes for breakfast, too.

 I think this recipe is the perfect baked oatmeal base and it’s very open to adaptations.
 You could swap in 1/2 cup of dried cranberries or raisins for the fresh cranberries, use cubed apples instead of pears, or swap out the walnuts for chopped almonds or pecans.
 Lots of possibilities!

 Baked oatmeal disappears fast, so I often double this recipe and make it in a 13×9 inch baking dish and increase the baking time to about 45 minutes.
 Then, I just tent the baking dish with foil after about 30 minutes to keep it from getting too brown on top.

 If you try out this cranberry pear walnut baked oatmeal recipe, let me know in a comment or take a picture and tag me @livbane on Instagram!
 I’d love to see!

 - 2 cups quick-cooking oats